Genibook/.github/profile/README.md

 while dart was used for the application building process.

 ## Why we built it 💭
-Mainly, it was because the Genesis interface was a not-so-well-built website that was difficult to navigate.
+Mainly, it is because the Genesis interface is a not-so-well-built website that was difficult to navigate.

 However, Taking inspiration from [this application](https://github.com/gradebook-app) and the need for a gradebook application in his highschool,